-431 4.1.3 Mediterranean rural site: Agia Marina, Cyprus
+397 4.1.3 Mediterranean rural site: Agia Marina, Cyprus

 For Cyprus, it appears that meteorology and condensation sink terms have only minor effects on the formation of 5 nm particles in such rural environment under the influence of marine vapors when comparing the results from testing dataset across models (Fig. 3g).
 However, including RH improves slightly the correlation between the modelled and measured J_5 as seen in model 2 (r rises from 0.42 to 0.49, Table 3).
 The reduced values of r in model 3 (Eq.
 4) indicate a somewhat reversed impact of CS on J_5 , which requires additional examination as J_5 and CS are weakly correlated (r = 0.03, Fig. S1).
-The H2SO4 concentration showed a low contribution to J_5 with the exponent 437 being less than 1 in model 4 (Table 3), which led to a more underestimated modelled J_5 comparing to model 1 (Fig. 438 439 3(g1), (g4)).
-This could be an indication that potentially other anthropogenic, biogenic or marine compounds are of greater contribution to the particle formation processes in Cyprus than H_2SO_4 (Debevec et al., 2018).
-Owing to 440 441 the orographic conditions, the air mass types approaching to the Cyprus measurement site are mixed, including the ones from North Africa, Marine, Europe, and northwest/southwest Asia.
-This results in the Mediterranean 442 443 atmosphere in Agia Marina containing various vapors that could influence NPF.
-The potential key contributors 444 could include oxidation products of dimethyl sulfide (DMS) originating from ocean plankton emissions (Rosati et al., 2021), iodine oxidation products like HIO3 (He et al., 2021), the stabilizing agent NH3 (Jiang and Xia, 2017; 445 Lan et al., 2021; Lehtipalo et al., 2018; Yu et al., 2018), and oxidation products of VOCs from the surrounding 446 447 pines forests and oaks under favorable meteorological conditions (Debevec et al., 2018).
+The H2SO4 concentration showed a low contribution to J_5 with the exponent being less than 1 in model 4 (Table 3), which led to a more underestimated modelled J_5 comparing to model 1 (Fig.

+3(g1), (g4)).
+This could be an indication that potentially other anthropogenic, biogenic or marine compounds are of greater contribution to the particle formation processes in Cyprus than H2SO4 (Debevec et al., 2018).
+Owing to the orographic conditions, the air mass types approaching to the Cyprus measurement site are mixed, including the ones from North Africa, Marine, Europe, and northwest/southwest Asia.
 We should note that the measurements in Cyprus covered only two weeks in springtime, which limited our quantitative observations in model training for other seasons compared to sites with long-term measurements.
 Based on the findings above, model 1 seems to be the most suitable functional form for the prediction of J_5 in Cyprus.

-452 4.1.4 Amazonian basin: Manacapuru, Brazil
+412 4.1.4 Amazonian basin: Manacapuru, Brazil

-453 The measured and modelled values of J_5 from the Manacapuru site scatter around the 1:1 line in all the models 454 (Fig. 3).
-Previous studies reported high RH levels year-round in the measurement site near Manacapuru (Myers et al., 2022; Zhao et al., 2022), which is expected to suppress NPF frequency and to lead to lower formation rates.
-455 We observed such suppression effect when taking RH into account as shown by the increased correlation 456 coefficients from 0.04 to 0.19 (Table 3).
-Studies from Manacapuru suggested that the epoxide vapors could be a 457 potential precursor vapor in particle formation because of anthropogenic influences (Paulot et al., 2009), while Xu 458 459 et al., (2014) suggested the presence of epoxide vapors can enhance particle nucleation when RH levels increase.
-460 We did not observe apparent improved model performance in model 3 when CS is included, as r remained almost unchanged compared to model 2 (Table 3).
-One factor to consider is that we did not apply hygroscopic growth 461 factor when calculating CS for Manacapuru to maintain the consistency of the training dataset.
-However, the impact 462 of RH on CS, particularly on the actual particle surface area available for H2SO4 uptake, seems to be significant for 463 high RH environments like Manacapuru (Myers et al., 2022).
-Another assumption could be that even with the high 464 CS, it is still low enough to allow sufficient precursor vapors contributing to NPF processes.
-465
+The measured and modelled values of J_5 from the Manacapuru site scatter around the 1:1 line in all the models 413 (Fig. 3).
+Previous studies reported high RH levels year-round in the measurement site near Manacapuru (Myers et 414 al., 2022; Zhao et al., 2022), which is expected to suppress NPF frequency and to lead to lower formation rates.
+415 We observed such suppression effect when taking RH into account as shown by the increased correlation 416 coefficients from 0.004 to 0.19 (Table 3).
+Studies from Manacapuru suggested that the epoxide vapors could be a 417 potential precursor vapor in particle formation because of anthropogenic influences (Paulot et al., 2009), while Xu 418 419 et al., (2014) suggested the presence of epoxide vapors can enhance particle nucleation when RH levels increase.
+We did not observe apparent improved model performance in model 3 when CS is included, as r remained almost 420 unchanged compared to model 2 (Table 3).
+One factor to consider is that we did not apply hygroscopic growth 421 422 factor when calculating CS for Manacapuru to maintain the consistency of the training dataset.
+However, the impact 423 of RH on CS, particularly on the actual particle surface area available for H2SO4 uptake, seems to be significant for high RH environments like Manacapuru (Myers et al. 2022).
+Another assumption could be that even with the high 424 425 CS, it is still low enough to allow sufficient precursor vapors contributing to NPF processes.

-These current findings provide evidence for H_2SO_4 being an effective enough precursor for the particle formation at 5 nm in the atmosphere of Manacapuru (model 1, Fig 3(h1)).
-However, the RH stabilization effect on H_2SO_4 is not exerted necessarily, as RH remains at high values at around 89 ± 13 % despite whether it is measured during wet season or dry season (Myers et al., 2022).
-With these observations, model 1 with a focus on the H_2SO_4 concentrations manages to predict J_5 well for biogenic vapor dominated environment like Manacapuru.
+These current findings provide evidence for H_2SO_4 being an effective enough precursor for the particle formation at 5 nm, as well as the RH stabilization effect on H_2SO_4 in the atmosphere of Manacapuru.
+So far, model 4 with a focus on the H_2SO_4 concentrations along with meteorology and vapor loss impacts manages to predict J_5 for biogenic vapor dominated environment like Manacapuru.

-471 4.2 Tracer model 5 simulation
+430 5 Tracer model 5 simulation